VoguettaStudio/Image-compressor/README.md

 3. The server will be running at `http://localhost:3000`.

 ## Dependencies
--`Express`: Fast, unopinionated, minimalist web framework for Node.js.
+- `Express`: Fast, unopinionated, minimalist web framework for Node.js.
--`express-formidable`: A middleware for handling forms with file uploads in Express.
+- `express-formidable`: A middleware for handling forms with file uploads in Express.
--`fluent-ffmpeg`: A fluent API to FFMPEG for Node.js.
+- `fluent-ffmpeg`: A fluent API to FFMPEG for Node.js.
--`sharp`: High-performance image processing library for Node.js.
+- `sharp`: High-performance image processing library for Node.js.

 ## Code Structure
 The server code is organized as follows: